tsgates/arch-wiki-markdown/wiki/Backlight.md

 > redshift

-The program redshift in the community repository uses randr to adjust the screen brightness depending on the time of day and your geographic position.
+The program redshift in the official repositories uses randr to adjust the screen brightness depending on the time of day and your geographic position.
 It can also do RGB gamma corrections and set color temperatures.
 As with xcalib, this is very much a software solution and